DavidZhang73/DavidZhang73.github.io/content/en/authors/admin/_index.md

     url: https://www.anu.edu.au/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include video understanding and video generation, as well as web development.
+bio: My research interests include video understanding and generation, agentic and embodied AI as well as web development.

 # Interests to show in About widget
 interests:
-  - Video Understanding
+  - Video Understanding & Generation
-  - Video Generation
+  - Agentic & Embodied AI
   - Web Development

 # Education to show in About widget